 The Art Institute of Chicago

-Swing by the Art institute of Chicago for what other than art, duh.
+Swing by the Art Institute of Chicago for what other than art, duh.
 Again, hope for snow and snap a picture of some snowy cats on South Michigan Ave.
-This intuition has some great pieces and currently houses a Warhol exhibit.
-Don’t miss it, you have until 01/26/20!!!
+This institution has some great pieces.
+When we were there, we particularly loved the Warhol exhibit.

 Chicago Skyline at Night